Building a Kickass Growth Team: Everything You Need To Succeed

 Advantages:

-• Creates shared responsibility for growth across departments
+• Shared responsibility for growth across departments

-• Easier to implement in established organizations with strong departmental identities
+• Easier to implement in established organizations

-• Team members maintain their specialized expertise and departmental connections
+• Team members maintain deep domain expertise

 Disadvantages:

-• Team members face competing priorities between growth and departmental work
+• Team members juggle competing priorities

-• Accountability can be diffused across multiple departments
+• Accountability gets diffused

 Advantages: